Doc-Scripter/ascii-art-fs/README.md

 ## Banner file switch
-If you look at the Resources file it contains a series of banner files that can be used to provide the various types of formats in which you want to print the word.
+If you look at the resources folder it contains banner files that can be used to provide the various types of formats in which you want to print the word.
 We have handled a set of banner files including

 * standard